Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Toyota Sequoia are $1,446 a year with full coverage.
-Comprehensive insurance costs on average $320 a year, collision costs $552, and liability costs around $416.
-A policy with just liability insurance costs as low as $474 a year, with coverage for high-risk drivers costing $3,126 or more.
-Teenage drivers receive the highest rates at $5,362 a year or more.
+U.S. average insurance rates for a Toyota Sequoia are $1,446 a year for full coverage.
+Comprehensive insurance costs on average $320 each year, collision costs $552, and liability insurance is estimated at $416.
+Buying just liability costs approximately $474 a year, with insurance for high-risk drivers costing $3,126 or more.
+Teenage drivers pay the highest rates at $5,362 a year or more.

 Average premium for full coverage: $1,446

-Price estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and Sequoia trim levels.
+These estimates include $500 policy deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all states and Sequoia models.

-For the average driver, prices range go from as low as $474 for the bare minimum liability coverage to a high of $3,126 for a driver who has had serious violations or accidents.
+For the normal driver, Toyota Sequoia insurance prices go from as low as $474 for your basic liability-only policy to a high rate of $3,126 for a high-risk driver policy.

-Where you live can have significant affects on auto insurance rates.
-Rural areas tend to have a lower frequency of collision claims than densely populated cities.
+Living in a larger city has a significant impact on car insurance rates.
+Rural areas have a lower frequency of accident claims than densely populated cities.

 Use the form below to get customized rates for your location.